 Ireland has a new bank holiday: St Brigid’s Day, the first to be in honour of a woman.
-From 2023, it will be marked on the first Monday in February.
+From 2023, it is marked on the first Monday in February.

 St Brigid is one of Ireland's three patron saints, alongside St Colmcille and St Patrick.